 Working out may do wonders for your body and mind, but it wreaks havoc on your hair.
 As much as you may try to leave the gym or get back from your evening run looking like you’ve barely lifted a finger — flaunting that healthy glow and a spring in your step — the likelihood is that you’re probably bright red and sweaty with wet, limp locks stuck to your head.
 Not a good look.

 Savoir Flair turned to the hair and beauty experts from Hairtrade for their top tips on how to work out without worrying about the state of your hair.
 “Worrying about greasy hair or causing damage to your locks shouldn’t be the reason people avoid exercise,” beauty guru Joanne Dodds tells us.
 “Making time to go to the gym can be really difficult and adding the extra pressure of having to sort out your hair afterwards can make it worse.
 That’s why our tips give a variety of ideas to look after your hair before, during, and after your workout so you can exercise without the stress.”

-From what styles to try to keep your hair in check to what products you need to be using, read on for these industry secrets to managing your mane during your workout.
+From the styles to try to keep your hair in check to what products you need to be using, read on for ten industry secrets to managing your mane during a workout.

 The Conditioner Trick